A struggle for democracy!

 human spirit by the market place is paralleled by the plundering of the earth by capital." (/Ibid./, p.
 86)

-depends on the historical and cultural filters humans used in different periods.
-The modern historical lens obscures the idea of
+on the historical and cultural filters humans used in different periods.
+The modern historical lens obscures the idea of wilderness in

-wilderness in ancient times: 'Through the lens of history, human experience takes place outside nature'.
-Nature is seen as a
+ancient times: 'Through the lens of history, human experience takes place outside nature'.
+Nature is seen as a commodity.
+Other

 The calls for change lead us to review our assumptions, our perceptions, our cultural filters.
 According to David Pepper, such